ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 In this block the speed histogram plot created previously will be used once more.
 You will have to identify the peaks in the plot for the gears for which you want the activity to be automatically detected (bear in mind that the algorithm was developed with trawling in mind).

-So,firstofallmakesureyouhavealineforeachofthegears(seelinebelow)changing the gears and mean speedsaccordingly.
+So, first of all make sure you have a line for each of the gears (see line below) changing the gears and mean speedsaccordingly.

 ![Shape18](RackMultipart20220215-4-1krebzr_html_624a874ecde17481.gif)

-storeScheme$means[which(storeScheme$analyse.by == &quot;SSC&quot;)] \&lt;- c(&quot;-9 0 9&quot;)
+storeScheme$means[which(storeScheme$analyse.by == 'SSC')] <- c('-9 0 9')

-Nowusingtheplot,identifywherethepeaksareandusethistochangethecode.Make sure you follow the same nomenclature as the example provided.
+Now using the plot, identify where the peaks are and use this to change the code.
+Make sure you follow the same nomenclature as the example provided.
 Also, for the algorithm to perform better, we need to create a mirror image of the peaks and with 0 (zero) in the middle .If the number of peaks for a particular gear is greater or less than 5 you will need to add a line (like the one below) with the true number of peaks observed.
 In the example above there were three peaks -9, 0, 9 so we would need to add the line below to thecode.

 ![Shape19](RackMultipart20220215-4-1krebzr_html_f9e04cd3e8c1bcf.gif)

-storeScheme$peaks[which(storeScheme$analyse.by==&quot;SSC&quot;)] \&lt;-

-3
+toreScheme$means[which(storeScheme$analyse.by == 'SSC')] <- 3

 ![Shape20](RackMultipart20220215-4-1krebzr_html_f9e04cd3e8c1bcf.gif)

-The second half of the block, checks the results of the auto detection; if they are not satisfactorytheanalysisisrunoncemore;thistimeusingfixedpeaks.However,inthis workflowwewillnotbeusingfixedpeakssononeedtoworryaboutthis.
+The second half of the block, checks the results of the auto detection; if they are not satisfactory the analysis is run once more; this time using fixed peaks.However, in this workflow we will not be using fixed peaks so no need to worry about this.

 # Check results, and if results are not satisfactory, run analyses again but now with fixed peaks #

 #- Assign for visually inspected gears a simple speed rule classification

 This block deals with all the other gears that are not automatically detected.
-The code simplyappliestheupperandlowerlimitsdefinedpreviouslytodefineifvesselactivity as either steaming orfishing.
+The code simply applies the upper and lower limits defined previously to define if vessel activity as either steaming orfishing.

 #- Combine the two dataset together again